satuhyva/satuhyva.github.io/index.md

 Several exercises on a course I was taking (_i.e._ "Tietokoneen toiminnan perusteet") involved binary-to-decimal conversions.
 I created **[the app bindesbin](https://satuhyva.github.io/bindesbin)** in order to swiftly get correct answers to the excersices.
 The respective **[code](https://github.com/satuhyva/bindesbin)** is available for viewing.

 ### Simple calculator
 During the course 'Fullstack development' I learned about React.
 As I am mainly interested in mobile development, I later turned my gaze upon ReactNative.
 I created **[the app EqualsTo](https://satuhyva.github.io/EqualsTo)** in order to get familiar with this exciting framework.
+The respective **[code](https://github.com/satuhyva/EqualsTo)** is available for viewing.